-- Understand OpenShift Container Platform development Learn the different types of containerized applications, from simple containers to advanced Kubernetes deployments and Operators. - Work with projects: Create projects from the OpenShift Container Platform web console or OpenShift CLI (oc) to organize and share the software you develop. - Work with applications. - Use the Developer perspective in the OpenShift Container Platform web console to create and deploy applications. - Use the Topology view to see your applications, monitor status, connect and group components, and modify your code base. - Connect your workloads to backing services With the Service Binding Operator, an application developer can bind workloads with Operator-managed backing services by automatically collecting and sharing binding data with the workloads.
+- Understand OpenShift Container Platform development: Learn the different types of containerized applications, from simple containers to advanced Kubernetes deployments and Operators. - Work with projects: Create projects from the OpenShift Container Platform web console or OpenShift CLI (oc) to organize and share the software you develop. - Creating applications using the Developer perspective Use the Developer perspective in the OpenShift Container Platform web console to easily create and deploy applications. - Viewing application composition using the Topology view.
+Use the Topology view to visually interact with your applications, monitor status, connect and group components, and modify your code base. - Understanding Service Binding Operator: With the Service Binding Operator, an application developer can bind workloads with Operator-managed backing services by automatically collecting and sharing binding data with the workloads.
 The Service Binding Operator improves the development lifecycle with a consistent and declarative service binding method that prevents discrepancies in cluster environments. - Create CI/CD Pipelines: Pipelines are serverless, cloud-native, continuous integration and continuous deployment systems that run in isolated containers.
 Pipelines use standard Tekton custom resources to automate deployments and are designed for decentralized teams that work on microservice-based architecture. - Manage your infrastructure and application configurations GitOps is a declarative way to implement continuous deployment for cloud native applications.
 GitOps defines infrastructure and application definitions as code.
 GitOps uses this code to manage multiple workspaces and clusters to simplify the creation of infrastructure and application configurations.
 GitOps also handles and automates complex deployments at a fast pace, which saves time during deployment and release cycles. - Deploy Helm charts Helm is a software package manager that simplifies deployment of applications and services to OpenShift Container Platform clusters.
 Helm uses a packaging format called charts.
 A Helm chart is a collection of files that describes the OpenShift Container Platform resources. - Understand image builds: Choose from different build strategies (Docker, S2I, custom, and pipeline) that can include different kinds of source materials, such as Git repositories, local binary inputs, and external artifacts.
 You can follow examples of build types from basic builds to advanced builds.